INTRODUCTION

 When unsaturated air flows over a long sheet of water in an insulated chamber as shown in fig, the water evaporates, and the specific humidity of air increases.
 Both the air and water are cooled as evaporation takes place.

-adiabatic cooling process T-s diagram
+The adiabatic cooling process on T-s diagram is